zed-alpha/shadow-gadgets/README.md

 helpers to set shadow properties on `View`s from attributes in layout XML, without the need for extra code.
-They all implement a [common interface][ShadowsViewGroup] with a few properties that are mostly conveniences for setting a single value on all of its children.
+They all implement a [common interface][ShadowsViewGroup] with a few properties that are mostly conveniences for setting a single value on all child `View`s.

 These groups also have a special behavior with shadows in the [`Inline`][Inline] plane, to handle those rare cases where a library shadow must be interleaved between the target's siblings, but the required layout settings cannot be accommodated.

-The library's features work well in Android Studio's layout editor, so even if you don't intend to use them at runtime, they may still be useful during design.
+The library's features work rather well in Android Studio's layout preview, so even if you don't intend to use them at runtime, they may still be useful during design.

 <p align="center">
 <img src="images/layout_editor.png"